May, 2025

 For anyone with a tracker mortgage or looking to remortgage, today's decision is welcome news.
 Lower interest rates typically translate to more competitive mortgage deals, meaning monthly repayments may reduce for many borrowers.

-Fixed-rate mortgage holders won’t feel the effects immediately, but as lenders adjust to the new rate environment, we’re likely to see better fixed-rate offers coming to market.
+Fixed-rate mortgage holders will not feel the effects immediately, but as lenders adjust to the new rate environment, we are likely to see better fixed-rate offers coming to market.
 This could be an ideal time to explore your options if your current deal is coming to an end.

-It’s also a timely boost, coming just as we head into what’s traditionally one of the busiest times of year for property transactions.
+It is also a timely boost, coming just as we head into what is traditionally one of the busiest times of year for property transactions.

 For expert analysis of the long-term impact on the property market and economy, see The Financial Times.